Student Restrictions

 How to Set Restrictions

-- Navigate to the Restrictions tab on your yearly class dashboard.
+- Navigate to the Restrictions section in your placement workspace.

 - Select the first student from the dropdown list.